pstadler/ticker.sh/README.md

 # ticker.sh

+**⚠️ Unfortunately, Yahoo decided to lock down their (undocumented) Finance API.
+This project is currently defunct.
+See [https://github.com/pstadler/ticker.sh/issues/45].**

 > Real-time stock tickers from the command-line.

 `ticker.sh` is a simple shell script using the Yahoo Finance API as a data source.
 It features colored output and is able to display pre- and post-market prices (denoted with `*`).